Carbon-izer Presents Northwest Freeway (Outer Belt)

 Shell / 32150 US-290

 I've gotten relatively cheap bottled water here (at least for gas station standards).
 The truck stop features a Taco Bell and (formerly) Church's Chicken inside, though it's just two counters in a common seating area (and not particularly well-lit).
 Here's the front of the fast foods from the outside (taken 2/2015).
 The late West Houston Archives had an older photo of this gas station; you'll notice that the Taco Bell sign is now painted more of an orange color (I'm pretty sure it's not just the sunlight) and lost its "Express" moniker before gaining the new white-and-purple logo.
-By late 2019, Church's would give way to a Krispy Krunchy Chicken counter, with the exterior also renovated.
+By late 2019, Church's would give way to a Krispy Krunchy Chicken counter, with the exterior also renovated, though that too was short lived.

 Second Baptist Church - Cypress / 29900 U.S. 290